The best active speakers of 2023

 Classical music may demand more clarity and separation from speakers than many other musical genres.
 Other than trialling the capabilities of your chosen speaker (again, preferably by taking your favourite classical tracks with you to test play) you will only be able to take your pick of the best active speakers based on reviews and technical specification sheets.
 In general, the more drivers a speaker has, the more easily you will hear separation in frequencies - helping you to pick out orchestral details at all levels.

-Chris Duffill is a Tech Product Writer for What's The Best and Yours.
-His background includes writing, editorial, marketing, design, video and photography.
-He specialises in home entertainment and audiovisual tech, including speakers, amplifiers, turntables, streaming media players, TVs and more.
+He specialises in home entertainment and audiovisual tech, including speakers, amplifiers, turntables, streaming media players, and TVs.
 He is also one of our resident experts in computing (PCs, tablets, smartphones, smartwatches), DSLR photography and all kinds of digital cameras.
 He also writes about retro gaming, game consoles and various electronic gadgets.
-If it plugs in, lights up or makes a noise, he’ll write about it.
+If it plugs in, lights up or makes a noise, he'll write about it.

-Subscribe to the What’s The Best Newsletter to keep up to date with more of the latest reviews and recommendations from the What’s The Best team.
+Subscribe to the What's The Best Newsletter to keep up to date with more of the latest reviews and recommendations from the rest of the What's The Best team.